-It was actually quite crowded in some attractions when I visited (because of tourist buses), but I supposed the crowd would be even bigger if you travel in peak season.
-In peak season, more people will block your way and interrupt the view… It doesn’t sound good, isn’t it?
+It was quite crowded in some attractions when I visited (because of tourist buses), but I supposed the crowd would be more crowded if you travel in peak season.
+In peak season, more people will block your way and interrupt the view.

 5. The weather is awesome

 Weather in May is not too cold, but not hot either.
 So you don’t need to pack tons of thick jacket to avoid being frozen to death and can enjoy the trip with a sunny day.

 The temperature in the morning can be around 8° to 10°, while at night it is 1° – 3°